When a person has a drug problem, they have a disease that can hurt the family.

 - They might not come home at night.

 Some people who are addicted don't believe that they are sick and out of control, so they don't look for treatment.
 They don't see the problems they are causing themselves and those around them.
-Other people who are addicted are aware of the problem, but may be so upset and confused that they do not know how to ask for or get help.
+Other people who are addicted are aware of the problem, but may be so upset and confused that they don't know how to ask for or get help.